ThosRTanner/notepad-pp-linter/README.md

 </NotepadPlus>
 ```

-Optional attribute `stdin="1"` can be used to lint from stdin instead of temp
+Set attribute `stdin` to `1` when the linter expects input from stdin instead
-file. i.e:
+of from a file. i.e:

 ```xml
   <linter stdin="1" extension=".js"